2

 I was SO tickled by all the natural materials.
 It felt peaceful and clean to sleep under branches and palms instead of insulation or manufactured shingles.

-And if you forget wax or break your bikini, well, Saladita’s one extra-tiny surf shop has got you covered, including some chic swimsuits by Mexican designers.
+And if you forget wax or break your bikini, well, Saladita’s one extra-tiny beach front surf shop has got you covered, including some chic swimsuits by Mexican designers.

 If you’re planning a trip to Saladita, be aware of the seasons and how they impact the surf and crowds.
 To oversimplify, summer = consistent southern hemi waves and less crowds.
 Winter = high crowds and variable surf.